Burgerballs/Burgerballs/README.md

 So uhhhhhhhhhhhhhh

 Yeah i do a little music, maybe a bit of coding that's all i have to say so bye!!!!!

+haha made you look lmao